tainacan/tainacan-wiki/dev/creating-metadata-type.md

 When you register a new Metadata Type, it will be automatically added as an option in the Metadata configuration screen.
 It will also have the default metadata configuration form, where you set whether the metadata is required or not, accept multiple values or not, and so on.

-However, you metadata type may have specific options you want to give to the users.
-For example: In the Selectbox Metadata type, you have the ability to set what will be the options in your Selectbox.
+However, your metadata type may have specific options you want to give to the users.
+For example: In the Selectbox Metadata type, you can set what will be the options in your Selectbox.

-In order to do this, you have to declare what are the options your metadata type has, and prepare another web component to be rendered in the metadata form:
+To do this, you have to declare what are the options your metadata type has, and prepare another web component to be rendered in the metadata form:

 ```php
 class MyCustomMetadataTypeClass {